trevisanj/PFANT/README.md

 ## Welcome

-PFANT is a spectral synthesis software written in Fortran (and now with a Python layer) for use in Astrophysics.
+PFANT is a spectral synthesis software written in Fortran for use in Astrophysics.

 Similar softwares include TurboSpectrum and MOOG.